 Transparency and access to information

-Example: the Republic of the Congo
+Building a joint FLEGT and REDD+ document library in the Republic of the Congo

 The library allows stakeholders to have access to material such as legal documents, studies, communication material and briefing notes relating to the FLEGT and REDD+ processes.

 Developing one library relevant to the two processes achieved significant economies of scale in both development and dissemination.
 By providing stakeholders with better access to information, the library promotes effective participation in both processes.
 The library also contributes to fulfilling the transparency and information requirement of the Congolese VPA with the EU.

 Increased transparency underpins accountability in Liberia

 Liberia’s VPA defines the information to be published, or made available on request under the Liberian Freedom of Information (FOI) Act.
 The open and participatory manner in which the VPA was developed, and the availability of the VPA institutions to provide the information that the government agreed to publish, have encouraged civil society organisations and local communities to push for accountability.